 Though it so effortlessly brought together and celebrated all the essential trademarks of the films before it, it effectively labeled the entire genre as silly and clichéd, not unlike what the Austin Powers films did for the James Bond series.
 Post Scream and its subsequent imitators (I Know What You Did Last Summer, Urban Legend, etc.), the state of horror has been hard to nail down.
 I’ve broken things down to a few major categories to give you a better grasp on what horror means to the millennial generation.

-Anyone who read my Scream Retrospective earlier this week will know I greatly respected the first movie and was looking forward to this installment.
-When I arrived at the theater, the teenage girl behind the counter told me that the new one was ‘really awesome’, but that she had never watched any of the first 3 movies because they looked ‘stupid’ and ‘lame’.
+Anyone who read my Scream Retrospective earlier this week will know I greatly respected the original Scream and was looking forward to this installment.
+When I arrived at the theater, the teenage girl behind the counter told me that the new one was really awesome, but that she had never watched any of the first three movies, because they looked ‘stupid’ and ‘lame’.
 For some reason, her ringing endorsement did not instill me with confidence, even though she was clearly an expert on the franchise.

 Once inside, I was surprised that a 7:45 show, on opening night wasn’t more full.
-The theater was probably less than 1/2 capacity, and of the kids there, probably most were still in diapers when the original was released.
+The theater was probably less than half-capacity, and of the kids there, probably most were still in diapers when the original was released.
 The movie started in the expected way, a phone call and a discussion about horror movies.
-This time however, it didn’t seem so fresh.
-Now you’re probably thinking: “Of course it’s not fresh, it’s the 4th movie“, but I was expecting something new.
-And they do mix it up a bit, but while I don’t want to ruin anything, this ended up feeling more like a comedy than a horror flick.
+This time, however, it didn’t seem so fresh.
+Now you’re probably thinking: “Of course it’s not fresh, it’s the fourth movie,” but I guess I was expecting something new.

-Never have I watched a movie so self-aware of how cool it’s predecessor was.
+Never have I watched a movie so self-aware of how cool its predecessor was, but it’s a new day.
 Scream 4 largely revolves around talking about how great the Stab franchise is.
-Stab being the movie within Scream 2, based on the first movie.
+Stab being the movie within Scream 2, based on the events of first movie.
 So here you have a script written by Kevin Williamson(who wrote the first movie) that never stops stroking Kevin Williamson’s ego.

 Then we have the entire ‘Gale’ storyline.
-Her fall from grace since becoming a cop’s wife is so epic that she basically has to beg the High School Cinema Club to hang out with her and help solve the murders!
+Starting with her fall from grace since becoming a cop’s wife, which is so epic that she basically has to beg the High School Cinema Club to hang out with her and help solve the murders!
 And could you find a couple of less likable film geeks than the kid with the web-cam on his head and Macaulay Culkin’s little brother?
 I doubt it.
 Randy is probably rolling in his grave.

 The cast though is one thing that the franchise has always counted as a strength.
-The amount of name actors in this movie certainly helped add to the buzz.
-Aside from the actors already mentioned, we see a whole plethora of recognizable faces, including local Detroit News 4 anchor – Devin Scillian.
-Plus Friday Night Lights star Aimee Teegarden and Allison Brie of Community.
-(Thanks to Warming Glow for the picture)
+The number of name actors in this movie certainly helped add to the buzz.
+Aside from those already mentioned, we see a whole plethora of recognizable faces, including local Detroit News 4 anchor – Devin Scillian, Friday Night Lights star Aimee Teegarden and the incredible Allison Brie.

 Anyhow, no surprise, this movie was totally style over substance.
 To be fair, there were a couple of parts I liked.
-The Kristen Bell scene was good, and there is a fight where a girl gets smashed into a picture on the wall, that was hilarious.
-But there was no point at which I jumped, nor saw anyone else around me jump.
-Normally, no matter how cheesy the movie is, a horror movie audience will always have a few girls who actually scream at the ‘scary’ parts.
-I heard none of that, but there was quite a bit of laughing…
+The Kristen Bell scene was good, and there is a fight where someone gets smashed into a picture on the wall, that was hilarious.
+But there was no point where they had set up a scare well enough for it to pay off.

-I give Scream 4 a score of 2 Bears.
-1 Bear, out of respect for the original movie.
-And another Bear for putting Kristen Bell and Allison Brie in one movie.
+Overall Score: Scream 4 – 2/5 Bears – 1 out of respect for the original movie. – 1 for putting Kristen Bell and Allison Brie in the same movie.

 You have to think about the landscape of the horror genre in 1996.
 Several years removed from its last smash hit and fading, Horror fans wanted a reason to go to the theater.
 The genre was in trouble, and the most successful horror movies of the decade to that point were Silence of the Lambs, Misery, and Flatliners.
 All released in 1990, and none of which are traditional ‘Horror’ movies.
 It seemed the old school ‘slasher flick’ had been all but killed the in the late 1980s.
 Done in by endless sub-par sequels to movies like Halloween, A Nightmare on Elm Street, and Friday the 13th.
 Audiences had become fed up and the box office reflected it.
 So when Scream came out, and grossed over $100 million, it was a big deal.